 In this tutorial, I’ll walk you, step by step, through the process of using the Bitnami Launchpad for Microsoft Azure to create and provision a new Microsoft Azure cloud server.
 And since Microsoft Azure offers a free trial with $200 credit for 30 days, you’ll have plenty of time to experiment with your server and Bitnami stacks without worrying about being billed for usage.

-If you're interested in creating a personal or small business blog, chances are that you're going to use WordPress.
-WordPress is one of the most popular blogging platforms in the world, in use on over 60 million websites (according to Wikipedia).
-It's not hard to see why: WordPress is incredibly easy to use, comes with thousands of extensions and themes, and is completely free and open source.
+If you’re interested in creating a personal or small business blog, chances are that you’re going to use WordPress.
+WordPress is one of the most popular blogging platforms in the world, used on over 60 million websites (according to Wikipedia).
+And it is not hard to see why: WordPress is very easy to use, comes with thousands of extensions and themes, is completely free, and is open source.

 In this tutorial, I’ll launch a cloud server with the Bitnami WordPress Stack, which gives you a pre-configured WordPress blog that you can start using right way.
 But WordPress is just an example: there are hundreds of other Bitnami applications to choose from, and they’re all equally easy to set up.